Separation and divorce: children

 At the end of mediation, you will get a document showing what you agreed.
 This agreement is not legally binding.
 The mediated agreement is not a legal agreement, however, you can bring this document to a solicitor to be drawn into a legal contract or deed of separation.
 You may also use it as the basis for a decree of divorce.

 You can read more about family mediation for separating couples.
-You can also find more details on what mediation is and how it works in Mediation for separating couples (pdf), published by the Mediators’ Institute of Ireland.
+You can also find more details on the mediation process on the Mediators’ Institute of Ireland.

 Going to court